mindspore-lab/mindcv/configs/repmlp/README.md

 Our reproduced model performance on ImageNet-1K is reported as follows.

-Experiments are tested on ascend 910* with mindspore 2.5.0 graph mode.
+Experiments are tested on Ascend Atlas 800T A2 machines with mindspore 2.5.0 graph mode.

 *coming soon*